Home

 Alcohol Retention

 Alcohol remains in the brain for 11 1/2 months before the dopamine system gradually returns to a semblance of normalcy.
-For other drugs, it takes 12 - 18 months.
+For other drugs, it takes 12 to 18 months.
 That’s a major reason relapse is so hard to avoid, especially during the first few months.

 The emotional memories stored in the amygdala are merely dulled in recovery.
 With relapse, the levels quickly return to what they were previously – regardless of the time in recovery.
 The body doesn’t know time.